jaanga/moving-manuals/index.md

 ## _disrupting the process of assembling things_

-Here are common patterns or issues that occur when you put things together:
+Here are common patterns or issues that occur when you assemble furniture:

-* You put something together, find a mistake then have to start all over
+* You put something together, find a mistake and so you have to start all over again
 * You look at a picture a hundred times and still do not understand
-* You put something together and want to share the pleasure with others
+* You put something together and want to share your pleasure with others

 Moving Manuals makes apps to help you put things together easier, faster and with more fun.

 The apps from Moving Manuals are:

 * Always available: Interactive apps that work on your phone, tablet or computer
-* Easy to follow: Designed to show the entire process in 3D
+* Easy to follow: Designed to show the process from start to finish in 3D
-* A pleasure to work with: The cinematography, musical score and sets are produced for enjoyment
+* A pleasure to work with: Cinematography, musical score and sets are produced for enjoyment

-Now please scroll down and play with our demos.
 All of the following demos are based on popular items from the wonderful Ikea web site.
 Please note that we have no connection with Ikea.
 You may also see further examples this effort for [WikiHouse]( http://wikihouse.github.io/viewer-experiments/ ) and [OpenDesk]( http://opendesk.github.io/design-playground/ ).

+Now please scroll down and play with our apps.
+You can zoom, pan and rotate inside each demo.
+Or click the 'full screen' links for a more immersive experience.

 See also: [Read Me]( http://jaanga.github.io/moving-manuals/readme-reader.html )

 <iframe src='kallax-nxn/index.html' ></iframe>
 # full screen demo: [notKallax NxN]( kallax-nxn/index.html )

 You may run the four apps here or - even better - click the title under the app to run it full scree.